Silvermine, Connecticut

 The name "Silvermine" comes from old legends of a silver mine in the area, although no silver has ever been found.
-Silvermine was long an art colony and remains the home of the Silvermine Guild Arts Center.
+Silvermine, the nearest (50 miles) to New York City of the larger art colonies, remains the home of the Silvermine Guild Arts Center.
 The Silvermine Tavern, an inn occupying several historic buildings, also remains in the neighborhood.
 Silver Hill Hospital is just beyond the northern end of the neighborhood, in New Canaan near the Wilton border.
-There are two community groups specific to Silvermine: The Silvermine Community Association and the Norwalk Association of Silvermine Homeowners (NASH).
+There are two Silvermine community groups: The Silvermine Community Association and the Norwalk Association of Silvermine Homeowners.

-History
+Settlement

-The area has been settled since at least the late seventeenth century.
+Silvermine, once called Silver Mine, may have been well-settled by the late seventeenth century.
 In the eighteenth century, the Silvermine River was used for 12 or 13 mills in the neighborhood because it fell steeply enough for the water power to be profitably harnessed.
 The mills included a leather tanning works, sawmill, and spool works.

-Solon Borglum, a sculptor, moved to the New Canaan part of Silvermine in 1906 and built a hillside studio.
-He was one of the leading figures in an emerging community of artists in the neighborhood and helped found the "Knockers Club" – so named because when they would meet in Borglum's studio and discuss their art, a lot of frank criticism came out, knocking one another's work – that later became the Silvermine Guild, one of the largest and oldest art centers in New England.
-Other artists in the neighborhood included George Avison, D. Putnam Brinley, John Cassell, Richard Daggy, Leo Dorn, R. B. Gruelle, Bernhard Gutmann, Hamilton Hamilton, Howard Hildebrandt, Cornelia Ellis Hildebrandt, Frank Townsend Hutchens, Adele Klaer, E. Murray MacKay, Clifton Meek, Addison T. Millar, Sam Otis and Carl Schmitt.
-The Guild operated the Silvermine College of Art, an accredited two-year educational institution, for ten years starting in 1962.
+First built in 1688 on the Silvermine River in Silvermine, Connecticut, the Buttery Sawmill burned down and was rebuilt in 1741.

+Perry Avenue Bridge

 In 1899, the present Perry Avenue Bridge was constructed.
 The one-lane stone bridge carries the road over Silvermine River near the Silvermine Tavern grist mill.
 In the flood of 1955, water flowed over the bridge.
 The span was put on the National Register of Historic Places in October 2006.
 That year one of the bridge's curbstones fell into the water, and for the six months before Memorial Day weekend in 2008 the span was closed as repairs were made.
 The bridge is so narrow that when at times when cars try to pass another, curbstones can be hit.
 The Norwalk city government spent $350,000 in repairs, which included masonry restoration, new railings, repaving and further narrowing so that drivers would not be tempted to try to pass.
 A parade with antique cars was held to celebrate the reopening of the bridge.

+Silvermine Art Guild

+In 1906, Solon Hannibal Borglum, a sculptor, moved to the New Canaan part of Silvermine and built a hillside studio.
+He was one of the leading figures in an emerging community of artists in the neighborhood and helped found the "Knockers Club", so named because when they would meet in Borglum's studio and discuss their art, a lot of frank criticism came out, knocking one another's work, they soon were known as The Silvermine Group of Artists.